Lytecyde/PACEalpha/README.md

 3) copy that to the lib directory

+4) install node with npm
-4) install serve with
+5) install serve with
 npm install -g serve
-5) open command linerun:
+6) open command line and run:

 serve

+7)(CTRL + V) paste the link into browser url(webaddress) box

+8) find the install directory for the game demo